Parrot: Distribution and habitat

 Parrots are found on all tropical and subtropical continents and regions including Australia and Oceania, South Asia, Southeast Asia, Central America, South America, and Africa.
 Some Caribbean and Pacific islands are home to endemic species.
 By far the greatest number of parrot species come from Australasia and South America.
 The lories and lorikeets range from Sulawesi and the Philippines in the north to Australia and across the Pacific as far as French Polynesia, with the greatest diversity being found in and around New Guinea.
 The subfamily Arinae encompasses all the neotropical parrots, including the amazons, macaws, and conures, and ranges from northern Mexico and the Bahamas to Tierra del Fuego in the southern tip of South America.
 The pygmy parrots, tribe Micropsittini, form a small genus restricted to New Guinea and the Solomon Islands.
 The superfamily Strigopoidea contains three living species of aberrant parrots from New Zealand.
 The broad-tailed parrots, subfamily Platycercinae, are restricted to Australia, New Zealand, and the Pacific islands as far eastwards as Fiji.
 The true parrot superfamily, Psittacoidea, includes a range of species from Australia and New Guinea to South Asia and Africa.
 The centre of cockatoo biodiversity is Australia and New Guinea, although some species reach the Solomon Islands (and one formerly occurred in New Caledonia), Wallacea and the Philippines.

 Several parrots inhabit the cool, temperate regions of South America and New Zealand.
 Three species—the thick-billed parrot, the green parakeet, and the now-extinct Carolina parakeet—have lived as far north as the southern United States.
-Many parrots, especially monk parakeets, have been introduced to areas with temperate climates, and have established stable populations in parts of the United States (including New York City), the United Kingdom, Belgium, Spain and Greece.
+Many parrots, especially monk parakeets, have been introduced to areas with temperate climates, and have established stable populations in parts of the United States (including New York City), the United Kingdom, Belgium, Spain, and Greece.
 These birds can be quite successful in introduced areas, such as the non-native population of red-crowned amazons in the U.S. which may rival that of their native Mexico.
 The only parrot to inhabit alpine climates is the kea, which is endemic to the Southern Alps mountain range on New Zealand's South Island.

 Few parrots are wholly sedentary or fully migratory.
 Most fall somewhere between the two extremes, making poorly understood regional movements, with some adopting an entirely nomadic lifestyle.
-Only three species are migratory – the orange-bellied, blue-winged and swift parrots.
+Only three species, all Australian, are migratory – the orange-bellied, blue-winged and swift parrots.